AI in Healthcare: A Model for Managing Risks as Well as Rewards

 On a decentralized network, participants always have control over who can access their data and how that data can be accessed.
 This is made possible through services that manage and unlock access to permissioned data based on the use case.

-When participants join the network, they must register their clinical or administrative data associated with members, patients, and practitioners and given a person ID, a unique network identifier.
+When participants join the network, they must register their clinical or administrative data associated with members, patients, and practitioners.
+Each is given a person ID, a unique network identifier.
 When the network detects other organizations who share data for the same person ID, data-sharing authorization policies are automatically evaluated to determine if access to data is permissible.
 Where authorization is approved, data is shared directly and securely between network participants.
 The network itself does not see or store the data that is shared between participants.

 How does a decentralized network improve the patient experience?